philrz/super/docs/language/pipeline-model.md

 {s:"foo",x:1}
 ```
 This pattern is so common that field references to `this` may be shortened
-by simply referring to the field by name wherever a Zed expression is expected,
+by simply referring to the field by name wherever an expression is expected,
 e.g.,
 ```
 sort s